pawelzelawski/digiid-ts-demo/README.md

 A demonstration application showcasing the integration of the [`digiid-ts`](https://github.com/pawelzelawski/digiid-ts) library for Digi-ID authentication.
 This project provides a simple, responsive web application with a React frontend and Express backend, demonstrating the complete Digi-ID authentication flow.

+## Live Demo

+You can view a live demo of this application deployed here: [https://digi-id.pzelawski.dev/](https://digi-id.pzelawski.dev/)

 ## Features

 - **Digi-ID Authentication**: Complete implementation of the Digi-ID authentication protocol